tvdk-sudoku/Year11Notes/content/notes/AEECO - Market Failure.md

 **Demerit goods**
 - Goods that are produced that have large external costs for society
 - Goods that will be overprovided if left in the market
-- Private goods as they are both rivalry and exclusive
+- Are private goods as they are both rivalry and exclusive